-Financial statements 2017
+Financial statements for 2018

-Supervisory Board activities in 2017
+Supervisory Board activities in 2018

-Composition of the Supervisory Board & Diversity
+Composition of the Supervisory Board and Executive Board

-The aim for a diverse composition, and the specific gender target, also applies to the composition of the Executive Board and senior management.
-With an Executive Board consisting of only two positions and an industry where female talent is scarce, it will not be easy to meet this 30% target.
-In view of the performance in the past four years, there is no intent to amend the composition of the Executive Board, nor to increase the number of Executive Board members.
-As such, ICT does not expect to meet the 30% target at the level of the Executive Board in the foreseeable future.
+The aim for a diverse composition, including the specific gender target, also applies to the composition of the Executive Board and senior management.
+With the Executive Board consisting of only two positions and an industry in which female talent is still scarce, the 30% target will not easily be achieved.
+In view of the reappointments in May 2018 of Mr. Blejie and Mr. Wienbelt as CEO and CFO, respectively, for a period of four years and given that there is no intention to increase the number of Executive Board members, ICT does not expect to meet the 30% target at the level of the Executive Board in the coming years.

 Quality of supervision

-Meetings of the Supervisory Board and its committees usually take place at the head office in Barendrecht.
-To enable the members of the Supervisory Board to familiarise themselves with the various offices and local management teams and to promote the feeling of being at home at all ICT locations, the members visit at least one other office each year (2016 Sofia, 2017 Eindhoven and Oosterhout).
-The COO of the Group is usually present at each Supervisory Board meeting, to provide an update on operational performance of the various units.
-Other key managers are present at least once a year on a rotating basis.
+The Supervisory Board received all the information it required to fulfil its role effectively, both from senior management and the Executive Board.
+The COO of ICT Group is usually present at each Supervisory Board meeting, to provide an update on the operational performance of the various units.
+Other key managers are generally present at least once a year on a rotating basis.
 The Executive Board and the Supervisory Board meet annually with the Board of the Stichting Continuïteit ICT.

 Supervisory Board committees